 Whether or not you need any of these entirely depend on your own circumstances, since MIDI will only be used if you plan to record music, and line and optical connectivity will only be relevant if you have certain other bits of equipment (also known as outboard).

-Inevitably, the relative merits of USB vs Firewire vs Thunderbolt is by the by.
-For voice over purposes – i.e. recording one channel at a time, any USB interface will be suitable.
+The relative merits of USB vs Firewire vs Thunderbolt are by the by.
+For voice-over purposes – i.e. recording one channel at a time – any USB interface will be suitable.

-The DSP advantage is primarily if you have a slightly lower capability laptop or computer and need an extra boost of processing power.
-However, this route could ultimately end up costing you more overall, unless you have a computer already, since you must use a Mac over a PC.
-There are ‘Thunderbolt to USB’ converters but the DSP aspect of the interface will not work the same, for complicated technical reasons I won’t go into here.
+The DSP advantage is primarily for if you have a slightly lower capability laptop or computer and you need an extra boost of processing power.
+However, this route could ultimately end up costing you more overall, unless you have a computer already since you must use a Mac over a PC.
+There are ‘Thunderbolt to USB’ converters but the DSP aspect of the interface will not work in the same way, for complicated technical reasons I won’t go into here.

-The Apollo is very much starting to get towards the higher end, so if you are an established voice actor and looking to do this as a full time career, then it is a worthwhile investing.
+The Apollo is very much starting to get towards the higher end, so if you are an established voice actor and looking to do this as a full-time career, then it is a worthwhile investment.
 However, I would personally recommend going for something less expensive, it’s just not necessary if you’re only recording voice over.